The information on this page is regularly updated.

 COVID-19 vaccination

-There are many ways that people with disability, their family members and carers, and disability workers can get vaccinated, including through Commonwealth COVID-19 vaccination services.
+There are many ways that people with disability, their families and carers, and disability workers can get vaccinated, including through Commonwealth COVID-19 vaccination services.

 Vaccine enablement payments

-Some providers can claima COVID-19 vaccination payment for assisting NDIS participants to access the COVID-19 vaccination and booster dose, including through their local pharmacy, GP, or other location such as a vaccination hub.
+Some providers can claim a COVID-19 vaccination payment for assisting NDIS participants to access any COVID-19 vaccination.
+This includes through their local pharmacy, GP or other health care service location.

-Learn more about vaccine enablement payment conditions and eligibility on the for providers - coronavirus (COVID-19) page.
+Learn more about vaccine enabling payment conditions and eligibility on the for providers - coronavirus (COVID-19) page.

 Support